7Cav/SandboxAndTrainingMissionGenerator/README.md

   -h, --help            show this help message and exit -p PACKAGE, --package PACKAGE
                         This defines what script package to install.
+  -pv PACKAGEVERSION, --packageVersion PACKAGEVERSION
+                        This define a version number of a given package to be used in the script.
   -v VERSIONTAG, --versionTag VERSIONTAG
                         This define what version name you whant the file to have.